liam-ng/wlomStatsReroll/readme.md

 # Install

 Only tested in Windows 11:
-1. Download the `Wlom Stats Reroll.exe` from release page.
+1. Download the `Wlom Stats Reroll.zip` from available link(s) in release page.
-2. Open the `Wlom Stats Reroll.exe`.
+2. Extract and Open the `Wlom Stats Reroll.exe`.

 Note: it will populate a `wlo_config.json` at your exe path after launch.
 The `wlo_config.json` will store the last used coordinates.